sebastianknopf/py-gtfs-duckdb/docs/REALTIME.md

       stops: ./stops_mapping.csv
 ```

-**`topic`**: The topic name to be subscribed, including MQTT defined wildcards
+- **`topic`**: The topic name to be subscribed, including MQTT defined wildcards
-**`type`**: Type of data, which are transmitted using this topic.
+- **`type`**: Type of data, which are transmitted using this topic.
 Currently available are `gtfsrt-service-alerts`, `gtfsrt-trip-updates` and `gtfsrt-vehicle-positions` (not implemented yet!)

-Optionally you can define mapping tables for routes and stops.
+- **`mapping`**: Optionally you can define mapping tables for routes and stops.
 By using mapping tables, you have the option to map external IDs to your internal IDs manually which cannot be matched like trip updates.
 A mapping table needs to be defined in the following format:

 ```csv
 rvs-1-001-1;de:vpe:03001_: